dddrrreee/cs140e-24win/labs/18-vm-coherence/README.md

 a way where you are surprised if it is broken.

-You'll write assembly helper routines implement these (put them in `13-vm-page-table/code/your-mmu-asm.S`) and then at the end remove our `staff-mmu-asm.o` from the makefiles in labs 12 and 13.
+You'll write assembly helper routines implement these (put them in `16-vm-page-table/code/your-mmu-asm.S`) and then at the end remove our `staff-mmu-asm.o` from the Makefiles in lab 16 and 15 (pinned).
 Mechanically, you will go through, one-at-a-time and replace every function prefixed with `staff_` to be your own code.
 The code is setup so that you can knock these off one at a time, making sure that things work after each